evan-erdos/trail-of-cthulhu/story/act-1/seq-0/scene-4.md

 ---
 layout: scene
 title:  A Night at the Village
-scene:       4
 beat:   dramatic
-objective:   up
+obj:    up
 ---